 Jayapal added to list of US lawmakers to meet Jaishankar without Engel's approval: Sources

-Congressman Eliot Engel, Chairman of the House Foreign Affairs Committee, was not aware of the inclusion of non-member Indian-American Congresswoman Pramila Jayapal and two others to the list of the lawmakers to meet the visiting External Affairs Minister, S Jaishankar, here last week, sources said.
-During his visit to Washington for the 2+2 US-India dialogue, Jaishankar had refused to meet Jayapal who had introduced a Congressional resolution on Kashmir urging India to lift all the restrictions in Jammu and Kashmir imposed after the abrogation of Article 370 on August 5.
+Congressman Eliot Engel, chairman of the House Foreign Affairs Committee, was not aware of the inclusion of non-member Congresswoman Pramila Jayapal and two others to the list of lawmakers to meet External Affairs Minister S Jaishankar here last week, sources said.
+During his visit to Washington for the 2+2 US-India dialogue, Jaishankar refused to meet Indian-American Jayapal, who introduced a Congressional resolution urging India to lift all the restrictions imposed on Jammu and Kashmir after the abrogation of Article 370 on August 5.

-The Indian Embassy, miffed at the manner in which additional names of lawmakers who were not even members of the House Foreign Affairs Committee were added without keeping into confidence, cancelled the meeting, the sources said.
-Multiple sources privacy to the deliberations here last week indicate that in addition to Jayapal, the list included two other lawmakers who are part of the same group and in the recent past have been hostile in their attitude with India on issues of Kashmir, human rights and religious freedom.
+The Indian Embassy, miffed at the manner in which additional names of lawmakers who were not even members of the House Foreign Affairs Committee were added without taking it into confidence, cancelled the meeting, the sources said.
+Multiple sources privy to the deliberations here last week indicated that in addition to Jayapal, the list included two other lawmakers who are part of the same group and in the recent past have been hostile in their attitude towards India on the issues of Kashmir, human rights and religious freedom.

-The embassy reportedly queried about the rational of adding at least one and possibly three non-members to the list and cancelled the meeting upon getting unsatisfactory response.
-In an interview to PTI last week, eminent Indian-American Bharat Barai, who has engaged with Jayapal in the past on her Kashmir resolution, alleged that Jayapal probably wanted to indulge in a heated argument with Jaishankar and then go to the media and get propaganda out of it.
+In its communication to the House committee, the Indian Embassy asserted that the External Affairs minister had only sought meetings with the leadership of the Foreign Affairs Committee and that is what was agreed upon.
+The embassy reportedly asked about the rationale of adding at least one and possibly three non-members to the list and cancelled the meeting upon getting an unsatisfactory response.

-The Chennai-born first-ever Indian-American woman elected to the House of Representatives, has been one of the few lawmakers who are mostly from the Democratic Party raising their voices against the Indian government's move on Jammu and Kashmir.
-Jayapal, 54, ignored the voices of the diaspora from across the country as she went ahead with her pre-announced plans to introduce a resolution on Kashmir in the House of Representatives early this month.
+In an interview to PTI last week, Indian-American Bharat Barai alleged that Jayapal probably wanted to indulge in a heated argument with Jaishankar and then go to the media for propaganda.
+Barai is widely seen as a close confidant of Prime Minister Narendra Modi and has been active in his overseas diaspora events, including the Madison Square event in 2014.
+Chennai-born Jayapal, 54, the first Indian-American woman elected to the House of Representatives, has been one of the few lawmakers, mostly from the Democratic Party, raising their voices against the Indian government's move on Jammu and Kashmir.

 The resolution, introduced in the House of Representatives after several weeks of efforts by Jayapal, urges India to lift as swiftly as possible all restrictions on communications in Jammu and Kashmir which were imposed following the abrogation of Article 370.
-It also urges to preserve religious freedom for all residents.
-India has defended the restrictions in Kashmir on the grounds that they were imposed to prevent Pakistan from creating more mischief through proxies and terrorists following the abrogation of Article 370 which ended the special status of Jammu and Kashmir.
+It also asks that religious freedom for all residents be preserved.
+India has defended the restrictions in Kashmir on the ground that they were imposed to prevent Pakistan from creating more mischief through proxies and terrorists following the abrogation of Article 370 which ended the special status of Jammu and Kashmir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)